MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 == Installation ==

+= Installation from within WordPress =

+1. Visit **Plugins > Add New**.
+2. Search for **HejBit Decentralised Backup**.
+3. Install and activate the HejBit Decentralised Backup plugin.

+= Manual installation =

+1. Upload the entire `hdb-hejbit-decentralised-backup` folder to the `/wp-content/plugins/` directory.
+2. Visit **Plugins**.
+3. Activate the HejBit Decentralised Backup plugin.

+= Configure the settings =
-Install HejBit Decentralised Backup from the Wordpress store and activate it Configure the settings in the menu 'Save To Nextcloud' -> 'Backup'
+Configure the settings in the menu **HejBit Decentralised Backup > Backup**.

 The "Save schedule" button schedules your next backup.
 The "Make a backup now" button starts the backup